khackethal/project-4-server/README.md

 ##

-I meantioned the User Hook above, it enables the app to be highly personialed.
+I mentioned the User Hook above, it enables the app to be highly personalised.

-On login, the user id returned by the backend is stored in local storage:
+On login, the user id returned by the Back End is stored in local storage:

 ```
 export function setUserId(userId) {